Because Energy Is Everything & So Is Your Dog

 In 2008, Renée brought a lifelong dream to fruition and began Move Mutt, a 501 (c) 3 non-profit, Animal Welare Organization.
 Among the things Move Mutt was involved in were, rescue and rehabilitation, a Treadmill Education and Donation program, transportation of rescue animals for organizations across the Mountain West, emergency transportation during natural disasters, and a Dog Wheelchair Donation Program, sending wheelchairs for disabled dogs as far as Turkey.

-Renée's professional affiliations have included the International Association of Canine Professionals, the Pet Care Services Association and the American Kennel Club as both a registered owner/member and a certified Canine Good Citizen (CGC) Evaluator.
-In 2008, Renée was recognized for her efforts by the Humane Society of the United States, being invited to represent the state of Idaho at the 2008 Taking Action for Animals Conference in Washington, DC.
+Renée's professional affiliations have included the International Association of Canine Professionals, the Pet Care Services Association, The International Association of Animal Behavior Consultants and the American Kennel Club as both a registered owner/member and a certified Canine Good Citizen (CGC) Evaluator.
+In 2008, Renée was recognized for her efforts by the Humane Society of the United States, being personally invited to the Taking Action for Animals Conference in Washington, DC, attending a wide variety of seminars regarding animal welfare issues and to lobby on behalf of the State of Idaho on these same topics.
 In 2009, she was honored to receive the "American Red Cross True Hero Award" for her efforts in Animal Rescue.

 On December 5th, 2008, Renée contracted a near-fatal blood infection (sepsis) from bacteria she was exposed to after a dog bite.
 Given only a 10% chance of survival and being told she would lose both hands and feet, Renée remained hospitalized for weeks while she underwent surgeries and intense rehabilitation.
 Miraculously, she only lost 2 fingers on her right hand.

 This major life changing event gave her the opportunity to re-define her goals and to focus her efforts on issues that are important in her life.
-Helping dogs, the Adopt Not Shop movement, supporting the rights of the Disabled with Service Dogs, and Sepsis & Post Sepsis Syndrome education are just some of those goals.
+Helping dogs through the Adopt Don't Shop movement, responsible spay and neuter practices, supporting the rights of the Disabled with Service Dogs, and Sepsis & Post Sepsis Syndrome education are just some of those goals.